The first 20 years

 FREEWAY – Leeming was based at the start of the Freeway.
 It symbolises travelling to new horizons, skills and understandings.
 The road forms the base of the tree.

-In 2000 the school’s new logo and the adoption of the motto HARMONY AND EXCELLENCE was adopted.
+In 2000 the school’s new logo and the motto HARMONY AND EXCELLENCE was adopted.